kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 ### Controlling what privileges containers run with

-A pod definition contains a [security context](/docs/tasks/configure-pod-container/security-context.md) that allows it to request access to running as a specific Linux user on a node (like root), access to run privileged or access the host network, and other controls that would otherwise allow it to run unfettered on a hosting node.
-[Pod security policies](/docs/concepts/policy/pod-security-policy.md) can limit which users or service accounts can provide dangerous security context settings.
+A pod definition contains a [security context](/docs/tasks/configure-pod-container/security-context/) that allows it to request access to running as a specific Linux user on a node (like root), access to run privileged or access the host network, and other controls that would otherwise allow it to run unfettered on a hosting node.
+[Pod security policies](/docs/concepts/policy/pod-security-policy/) can limit which users or service accounts can provide dangerous security context settings.
+For example, pod security policies can limit volume mounts, especially `hostPath`, which are aspects of a pod that should be controlled.

 Generally, most application workloads need limited access to host resources so they can successfully run as a root process (uid 0) without access to host information.
 However,